1li45/k8sh/README.md

-# Janitor
+# K8SH

-### A GO Cli application that will check your Kubernetes Cluster for dead resources.

-### TODO:
-#### INGRESS FUNCTION:
-- Check if there are multiple Hosts and Paths per Item in getSlug function
-- Implement Go-routines.
+Kubernetes Helper

+A personal Go cli application for Kubernetes with handy features

-#### NEW FEATURES:
+#### Features:
-- Check for dead Volumes by checking the activity.
+- Check for dead ingresses.

-### V0.1.0
-This release will currently only check if the ingresses in your cluster are dead.
+- Check read & write history of the Azure persistent volume.

+##### Note:
+You need to have azure cli installed and you need to be logged in and have access to the appropriate subscription.

+##### Build:
+go build -o janitor

+##### Usage

+janitor --help